Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 In the method `RegisterCustomAppServices` in `Program.cs` you need to register the eFormidling implementation.

-To add eFormidling services and your imnplementation `EFormidlingMetadata` add this to your `RegisterCustomAppServices`.
+To add eFormidling services and your implementation `EFormidlingMetadata` add this to your `RegisterCustomAppServices`.

 ```csharp
 void RegisterCustomAppServices(IServiceCollection services, IConfiguration config)